About the PSGA

-The PSGA enables Ordnance Survey (OS) to continue to providing its world-leading location expertise to OS Partners, developers and the public sector across Great Britain in supporting delivery of critical infrastructure and services – from blue lights to streetlights.
+The PSGA sets out how Ordnance Survey (OS) provides its world-leading location expertise to OS Partners, developers and the public sector across Britain – how we support the delivery of critical infrastructure and services – from blue lights to streetlights.

 - New, richer data